Skip to main content

 1. Select the account that you want the money to come out of.

-2. Select your payment type, whether it’s ACH, real-time payments (RTP), transfer or wire.
+2. Select your payment type, whether it’s ACH, Wire, Real-Time Payments (RTP), or Transfer.

 3. Input all of the beneficiary’s information.

-Another great benefit here is that you can choose to send it upon release, which is immediate, or you can actually schedule it to send it out in the future.
+NOTE: Users can choose to send the payment upon release, which is immediate, or they can schedule it to send in the future.

 Once you submit this payment, whichever workflow is tied to the account that the payment was disbursed from, will be triggered (which we will go over in the next step).